jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 2.	- The 'info.debrief' custom DITA-OT plugin produces the PDF via the DITA-OT base libraries and a XSL - Formatting Objects Processor (FO Processor)
 	- The 'output/pdf' folder contains the resulting PDF output from step 2
 	- I used Apache FOP 1.1 for the FO Processor and DITA-OT 1.8.5

-How DITA-OT PDF Plugins work:

-1.	- Plugins are placed in the DITA-OT plugins directory.
-You can see the plugin I built in this directory named 'info.debrief'.
-	- When ready a plugin must be integrated into DITA-OT using Apache Ant.
-On the command line it would be -> ant -f integrator.xml
-	- Every plugin has a 'transtype' -> this plugins transtype is 'debrief'
-	- PDF Plugins are comprised of some XML config files, some artwork and some custom XSL (XSLT/XSL-FO/XPath) code
-	- DITA-OT provides that base XSL code that you 'override' with your custom work.
-	- Custom XSL can be placed in two XSL files both named custom.xsl.
-I placed all the custom code at 'src/libs/DITA-OT1.8.5/plugins/info.debrief/cfg/fo/xsl/custom.xsl' for this project.
-The other file is seen in the adjacent 'attrs' directory.
-Placing the custom code only in these two files follows best practice techniques on how to build a DITA-OT PDF plugin.

 Project Set Up, Build and Run.